What is the National Lottery?

 The National Lottery – and with it National Lottery funding for good causes like heritage, arts, sport and charities – was established in 1994.
 Every ticket sold contributes funds to good causes across the UK.

-Since 1994, HLF has invested £7.1 billion in 40,000 heritage projects.
+Since 1994, the National Lottery Heritage Fund (previously the Heritage Lottery Fund) has invested £7.1 billion in 40,000 heritage projects.
 Of this, £119 million has been invested in natural heritage and landscapes in Scotland.*

 There is an average of 144 National Lottery projects per postcode district, so the chances are the last nature reserve, public park, museum, theatre or sports centre you visited has benefited from National Lottery investment.